zhaonanq/zhaonanq.github.io/_pages/publications.md

 ### 6. [Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference](https://arxiv.org/abs/2107.12420)
 with Ruoxuan Xiong\*, Jizhou Liu, and Guido Imbens.
-Under Review (2022).
+Under Revision at _Journal of Business and Economic Statistics_ (2024).

 ### 7. [A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg](https://arxiv.org/abs/2007.05690)